crowdsourcing-class/crowdsourcing-class.github.io/assignments.md

 - Start a business and put your Prof + TA on the board of advisors

 ###Super extra mega credit:
-- raise VC funding
+- Raise VC funding

 ###Loss of all credit:
-- dropping out of school
+- Dropping out of school